-Measles was supposed to be eradicated in at least five WHO regions by 2020, according to WHO.
-However, instead of being on the verge of elimination, they are increasing again, although 2020 is an exception.
+According to WHO by 2020 Measles was supposed to be eradicated in at least five WHO regions.
+However, instead of being on the verge of elimination, they occure more frequently again, although 2020 is an exception.
 Despite the COVID-19 pandemic, including the associated precautionary measures, there were 25 registered cases of measles in Austria, according to the BMSGPK (for comparison, there were 151 in 2019).
-In the rest of Europe, the situation was similar: according to the ECDC (European Centre for Disease Prevention and Control), just over 2,000 cases of measles were documented in 2020, compared with more than 13,000 in 2019.
+In the rest of Europe, the situation was similar: according to the ECDC (European Centre for Disease Prevention and Control), just over 2,000 cases of measles were documented in 2020, compared to more than 13,000 in 2019.
 A vaccination coverage rate of 95 % with two doses is required for sufficient immunity in the population.
 Vaccination gaps exist in children ages 2-5 years and in people ages 15-30 years.